- Practice Areas

 The Court reiterated that drowning is an obvious danger that even children appreciate and a plaintiff older than 7 may assume the risk of drowning by going into the water.
 They then held that the trial judge who threw the case out was correct in that there was nothing the grieving mother could do to point to the responsibility on the part of the pool.
 Rice v.
 Oaks Investors II 292 Ga.
 App.
 692 (2008)

-In summary, speak with a lawyer who deals with drowning cases in Georgia soon after the tragedy to determine what duties and rights apply.
+In summary, speak with an Atlanta personal injury lawyer who deals with drowning cases in Georgia soon after the tragedy to determine what duties and rights apply.